apache/mxnet/docs/install/ubuntu_setup.md

 # Installing MXNet on Ubuntu

-The following installation instructions are for installing MXNet on computers running **Ubuntu 12 to Ubuntu 16.04**.
+The following installation instructions are for installing MXNet on computers running **Ubuntu 16.04**.
 Support for later versions of Ubuntu is [not yet available](#contributions).
 <hr>

 ## Contents